One City Wonder: London (April 16-23, 2020)

 8. Some Other Fun Stuff -- There is so much to do in London that I am overwhelmed just writing about it!
 Here are some other miscellaneous activities that deserve honorable mention: going on one of the many guided London walking tours (the Jack the Ripper Walking Tour for instance), taking a ride on the London Eye (ferris wheel), riding in a traditional double-decker red bus or black cab, listening to the mad rants of crazed fanatics in the Speaker's Corner of Hyde Park, visiting Madame Tussaud's Wax Museum (great for kids), watching the Changing of the Guard at Buckingham Palace (if you can time it right), or being lucky enough to attend the premier celebrations of a newly-released movie in Leicester Square (my wife and I got to see all the main actors of the new Star Trek movie when it premiered in 2009 at the Empire Theatre).
 The list goes on and on and on….but I guess you get the point by now.
 Come with us to London--make a new friend in her or her for the first time.
 You will not be disappointed!

 TOUR FEATURES: This week-long tour to London has really shaped up to be one of our HOT DEALS of 2020.
-The tour includes round trip NON-STOP air on Virgin Atlantic Airways out of Newark Liberty International Airport (only a short ride from the Lehigh Valley); all private motor coach transfers between our hotel and the airport in London; SIX nights in the first class Copthorne Tara Hotel located in central London in lovely Kensington with lots of local shops and restaurants nearby and with excellent Tube access to all the major sites in the city; complete hearty English breakfasts daily; a half day panoramic city sightseeing tour upon arrival; an opportunity to participate in a number of optional excursions, including a day trip to Stonehenge and Bath; and a pre-departure orientation and pizza party sponsored by ArawjoTours, LLC.
+The tour includes round trip NON-STOP air on Virgin Atlantic Airlines from Newark to London Heathrow; all private motor coach transfers between our hotel and the airport in London; SIX nights with hearty English breakfasts daily in the FOUR STARS Melia White House Hotel located in central London next to beautiful Regent’s Park and only a short walk to Oxford Circus and Regents Street, with lots of local shops and restaurants nearby, and with excellent Tube access to all the major sites in the city; a half day guided panoramic sightseeing tour of London; an opportunity to participate in a number of optional excursions, including a day trip to Stonehenge and Bath and a wonderful Warner Brothers Harry Potter Studio Tour; and a pre-departure orientation and pizza party sponsored by ArawjoTours, LLC.